Semidefinite programming relaxations for quantum correlations: Entanglement

 This is bounded from below by the bound in \cite{Rains2001} and from above by the logarithmic negativity.
-In fact, once LOCC is relaxed to global PPT-preserving operations, the entanglement cost can be computed exactly.
-It is obtained from $\log(E_\kappa)$ where $E_\kappa$ corresponds to the following SDP \cite{Wang2020},

 While the asymptotic setting is conceptually interesting, a more applied approach often considers imperfect conversions between states using finitely many copies.
 In this so-called one-shot setting, SDP methods have been used for bounding the rate of entanglement distillation for a given degree of error \cite{Fang2019}.
 This has been considered using many different relaxations of LOCC which admit either LP or SDP formulations \cite{Regula2019}.
-In \citet{Rozp2018} SDPs are used for entanglement distillation under realistic limitations on the number of copies, error and exchange of messages in LOCC, including also the the setting in which success is only probabilistic.
+In \citet{Rozp2018} SDPs are used for entanglement distillation under realistic limitations on the number of copies, error and exchange of messages in LOCC, including also the setting in which success is only probabilistic.

 Another interesting entanglement measure is the squashed entanglement \cite{Christandl2004}.
-It has several desirable properties: it is fully additive under tensor products, it obeys a simple entanglement monogamy relation \cite{Koashi2004} and it is faithful, i.e.~it is non-zero if and only if the state is entangled \cite{Brandao2011}.
+It has several desirable properties: it is fully additive under tensor products, it obeys a simple entanglement monogamy relation \cite{Koashi2004} and it is faithful, i.e.,~it is non-zero if and only if the state is entangled \cite{Brandao2011}.
 The definition draws inspiration from quantum key distribution by considering the smallest possible quantum mutual information between Alice and Bob upon conditioning on a third, ``eavesdropper'', system $E$ with which the state may be correlated.
 The squashed entanglement is defined as

 where the quantum conditional mutual information can be given in terms of the conditional von Neumann entropy as $I(A:B|E)=H(A|E)-H(A|BE)$.
 While it is NP-hard to compute~\cite{Huang2014}, it can be bounded from below by means of a hierarchy of SDPs \cite{Fawzi2022}.
-This hierarchy draws inspiration from the methods presented in Section~\ref{sec:qkd} for giving variational bounds on the von Neumann entropy.
-It is unknown whether the hierarchy converges to $E_{sq}$ but non-trivial lower bounds can be obtained already at the first level for particular states.
+By defining a new system $D$ such that $\rho_{ABED}$ is pure, it follows from entropic duality relations that $I(A:B|E) = H(A|E) + H(A|D)$.
+This transforms the objective function into a nonnegative sum of von Neumann entropies which can then be lower bounded using techniques similar to those discussed in Section~\ref{sec:qkd}.
+It is unknown whether the hierarchy converges to $E_{sq}$ but non-trivial lower bounds can already be obtained at the first level for particular states.